SSimonPhd/iservice/README.md

 Build an API Dashboard featuring 2 server-side APIs, a CSS framework other than Bootstrap, and utilizing local storage:

 1. Brainstormed project ideas, user stories, TO DOs
+1. Committed to a minimalist design philosophy and adaptive incremental approach
 1. Researched broadly REST APIs, CSS frameworks, and related JavaScript
 1. Created repository for project in GitHub and cloned to local directory
-1. Created test branch to build working demo (with Google Maps and related API)
+1. Created test branch to build working demo (with Google Map and related API)
 1. Created HTML, CSS, JS starter files
 1. Added Bulma, CSS, JS links to HTML
 1. Coded initial style and layout with Bulma (by referencing the docs)